Matthew-MacLeod-gc/MRMCapstone/README.md

 Example
 -------

-It's basic use is as follows:
+Its basic use is as follows:

 ``` r
 cleanData <- read_tsv("signif.txt") %>% eq_clean_data()